 3.6.2.
 Proliferation Assay (MTS)

-In addition to direct cell counting, MTS assay (Figure 8) was used to evaluate the effects of electron beam-treated and mineralised gelatin hydrogel samples on cellular proliferation and cell viability, and also to compare this cell behaviour with that on the standard tissue culture polystyrene (PS).
+In addition to direct cell counting, an MTS assay (Figure 8) was used to evaluate the effects of electron beam-treated and mineralised gelatin hydrogel samples on cellular proliferation and cell viability, and also to compare this cell behaviour with that on the standard tissue culture polystyrene (PS).
 No difference in metabolic activity of MG-63 cells was observed among the sample groups or in comparison with the PS control on day 1.
 An increase in metabolic activity was observed for each sample group on day 4.
 Hereby, the metabolic activity observed for 0 mg/ml ALP in ddH2O and 0 mg/ml ALP in CaGP samples showed no differences compared to the PS control.
 However, the metabolic activity for the 1.25 and 2.5 mg/ml ALP in CaGP samples demonstrated a lower value compared to the PS control.
 On day 7, all sample groups had lower metabolic activity compared to the PS control, suggesting reduced proliferation and increased cytotoxicity.
 Nevertheless, the metabolic activity of cells on CaGP samples with 1.25 mg/ml ALP tended to further increase in comparison with the value found on day 4, whereas on the other CaGP samples, this activity remained similar (samples with 2.5 mg/ml ALP) or even showed a decreasing trend (samples without ALP).
 From this point of view, ALP had some positive effect on final colonization of the material with cells, at least when used in a lower concentration.

 These findings were, at least partly, reflected by direct counting cells on microphotographs (Fig. S1 in Supplementary Material).
 On all tested samples, the cell number increased from day 1 to day 7, but on day 7, the cells on ALP-free CaGP-incubated samples reached a lower cell population density than on ALP-free ddH2O-incubated samples.
 On samples with 1.25 mg/ml ALP, the final cell population density became, on average, similar to that on ALP-free ddH2O-incubated samples, but it greatly varied between different regions on the sample, as indicated by a high standard deviation (SD).
 The lowest final cell population density on day 7 after seeding was found on samples with 2.5 mg/ml ALP.